 Take the decision to go bankrupt

-Bankruptcy may seem obviously right for you, but it’s worthwhile talking to a good free debt advice agency such as Citizens Advice or National Debtline even if you are sure – this is very bad decision to get wrong!
+Bankruptcy may seem obviously right for you, but it’s worthwhile talking to a good free debt advice agency such as Citizens Advice or National Debtline even if you are sure – this is a very bad decision to get wrong!

 Get the bankruptcy fees